peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 (Fig. \ref{fig:sun-earth-spectrum}).
 This coincidence allows for decoupling of radiative transfer calculations in the two regions.
-The Sun can, however, be a significant source of radiation even in the thermal IR when considering direct solar radiation or sun glint [@petty2006, Sec.
+The Sun can, however, be a significant source of radiation even in the thermal IR when considering direct solar radiation or sun glint, important to remote sensing applications [@petty2006, Sec.
 6.3].

 \begin{figure}
 \includegraphics[width=\textwidth]{img/shortwave-longwave.pdf}